christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 # Positives and negatives

-Positions on the grid belonging to a cell in which one of ground truth bounding boxes has a center inside are **positive**.
+Position on the grid belonging to the top-left corner of a cell in which one of ground truth bounding boxes has a center inside are **positive**.
 Other positions are negative.

 ![]({{ site.url }}/img/yolo-positives.png)